Arc’teryx Cerium Hoody

 The Cerium Hoody is a premium down jacket that offers impressive warmth for the weight.
 Again, it’s hard to match Arc’teryx’s level of quality and craftsmanship, but Patagonia is one brand that comes close.
 From their lineup, the Down Sweater Hoody is a direct competitor to the Cerium with 5.3 ounces of 800-fill down (in a men’s medium) and a competitive $329 price tag.
 It’s also slightly more hardwearing with a 20D shell, although you pay a weight penalty at 14.8 ounces.
 The Patagonia also has a roomier fit, which is good news if you plan to layer underneath but a downside when wearing a pack or pairing under a shell.
 In the end, we like the Down Sweater for daily wear and light outdoors use—it tops our down jacket round-up largely because of its versatility—but the Cerium offers better performance for less weight.

 Another one of the Cerium’s close competitors is the Feathered Friends Eos.
 Although not a household name like Arc’teryx, Feathered Friends is a down specialist based out of Seattle that makes high-quality jackets and sleeping bags, among other products.
-The Eos is a prime example: It packs 4 ounces of premium 900-fill goose down into a lightweight 10.8-ounce package.
-Running the numbers, that’s the same amount of down for an ounce less overall, plus you get a Pertex Quantum Shell for fending off light moisture (although no synthetic insulation like the Arc’teryx).
-However, the latest Eos has a fairly boxy, unflattering fit that’s less appealing for both daily wear and performance use, and it’s even more expensive than the already-spendy Cerium at $409 (for more, see our in-depth Eos review here).
+The Eos is a prime example: It packs 4 ounces of premium 900-fill goose down into a lightweight, 11.8-ounce package.
+Running the numbers, that’s the same amount of down at a nearly identical weight, plus you get a Pertex Quantum Shell for fending off light moisture (although no synthetic insulation like the Arc’teryx).
+However, we think the Cerium crosses over slightly better for daily wear thanks to its more streamlined cut and lower-profile branding, and it doesn’t hurt that it’s a little cheaper, too.
 In the end, that’s enough for us to recommend the Arc’teryx over the Feathered Friends.

 Arc'teryx Cerium Hoody (backpacking in Patagonia)

-Next up is Outdoor Research’s Helium Down Hoodie, which has similar intentions to the Cerium Hoody for a significant $121 less.
+Next up is Outdoor Research’s Helium Down Hoodie, which has similar intentions to the Cerium Hoody for a significant $101 less.
 Like the Cerium, the Helium offers a boost in wet-weather appeal compared to most down jackets with a water-resistant Pertex Quantum shell that uses their Diamond Fuse Technology for added abrasion resistance.
 On top of that, you get waterproof Pertex Shield—the same fabric used in OR’s Helium Rain jacket—on the hood and shoulders for protection from rain and melting snow (although neither jacket can replace a fully waterproof shell in heavy, sustained moisture).
-Downsides include a 3.6-ounce jump in weight, less everyday appeal (the waterproof panels are a little polarizing), and reduced next-to-skin comfort.
+Downsides include a 4.3-ounce jump in weight, less everyday appeal (the waterproof panels are a little polarizing, especially in the two-tone colorways), and reduced next-to-skin comfort.
 In the end, the Helium offers a competitive mix of weather resistance, durability, and price, but the Cerium is the more refined and versatile design.

 We’ve made several references to the Mountain Hardwear Ghost Whisperer in this review—it’s one of our favorite down hoodies and pioneered the ultralight category years ago.
-Now the “2,” the retooled Ghost Whisperer is extremely light at 8.8 ounces and packs down noticeably smaller than the Cerium.
+Recently updated with a stronger sustainability slant, the retooled Ghost Whisperer is no longer a UL leader but checks in at a respectable 10.7 ounces and packs down noticeably smaller than the Cerium.
 You also get a solid 3 ounces of 800-fill down in a men’s medium, which is less than the Arc’teryx but very competitive for the weight.
 However, the Mountain Hardwear’s shell is even thinner at 10x10D, and we appreciate the Cerium’s addition of Coreloft for better assurance in inclement weather (although both jackets will require a shell in serious conditions).
-Ounce-counters likely will prefer the Ghost Whisperer, but the Cerium offers a boost in warmth, durability, and everyday appeal.
+Ounce-counters likely will prefer the Ghost Whisperer, but the Cerium offers a boost in warmth, durability, and everyday appeal for a very minor weight penalty.

 Arc'teryx Cerium Hoody (standing above lake)

 A final option to consider is Arc’teryx’s own Thorium Hoody.
 Using a similar mixture of goose down and synthetic Coreloft insulation (in this case, 750-fill), the Thorium provides good overall warmth and decent weather protection.
 Despite the lower-quality down, it’s slightly warmer than the Cerium (fill weight in a men’s medium is 5.2 oz.) and sports a tougher 30D face fabric (the Cerium is 15D).
 Finally, the Thorium is billed as “regular” fit, which is more ideal for layering than the Cerium’s slim cut.
-However, the Thorium is 6.4 ounces heavier at 1 pound 2.2 ounces, doesn’t pack down as small, and costs $50 more.
-All things considered, the Thorium is the more versatile and everyday-friendly design, but the cheaper Cerium gets the edge for backcountry missions where weight and packability are top considerations.
+However, the Thorium is 6.3 ounces heavier at 1 pound 2.2 ounces, doesn’t pack down as small, and costs $100 more.
+All things considered, the Thorium is the more versatile and everyday-friendly design (check out our in-depth review of the women’s model for more info), but the cheaper Cerium gets the edge for backcountry missions where weight and packability are top considerations.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!